Elective Caesarean Section

 In the case of an elective section, you will receive information in the antenatal period regarding preparation for the day of your caesarean section.
 You will be contacted by theatre staff the night before your operation regarding your admission the following day and details on fasting, medications and any other queries answered.

 On the morning of your surgery you will go to CUMH reception and a bed will be allocated to you.

-On the ward you will be given a theatre gown, hat and anti-embolic stockings (specific stockings to wear which reduce the risk of developing a clot after your operation).
-You will then be escorted to theatre reception with a ward staff member and your birthing partner.
+On the ward, you will be given a theatre gown, hat and anti-embolic stockings (specific stockings to wear which reduce the risk of developing a clot after your operation).
+You will then be escorted to the theatre reception with a ward staff member and your birthing partner.

 You will be asked to bring a babygro, vest, hat and nappy for your newborn.